smwaqas89/NCA-AIIO-Associate/readme.md

 CUDA is NVIDIA’s platform that lets software use **GPUs (Graphics Processing Units)** for general-purpose computing, not just graphics.
 In simple terms: CUDA is how we **turn GPUs into super-fast math engines** for AI, data science, and HPC.

-This section explains CUDA in detail but in simple language, so you can use it directly in your `README.md` for NCA-AIIO prep.

 ---